 Each year, we sponsor a select number of journalists from the US and Europe for an independent, transatlantic trip to research stories relevant to the foundation’s work on climate & energy policy, democracy & social policy, foreign & security policy, technology & digital policy, or global development policy.
 Fellowships are selected annually and are open to journalists in any medium.

-Thee Transatlantic Media Fellowship program supports well-researched transatlantic journalism.
-As in previous years, the Heinrich Böll Foundation, Washington, DC will give a select number of journalists from the United States, Canada, and Germany the opportunity for on-the-ground reporting relevant to the foundation’s work on democracy & social policy, digital policy, foreign & security policy, and climate & energy policy.
+The Transatlantic Media Fellowship program supports well-researched transatlantic journalism.
+As in previous years, the Heinrich Böll Foundation Washington, DC will give a select number of journalists based in the United States, Canada, and Germany the opportunity for on-the-ground reporting relevant to the foundation’s work on digital policy, foreign & security policy, climate & environmental policy, and democracy.
 We accept applications for either travel-based or virtual research and reporting.

 WHAT WE OFFER